muarshad01/LLM/Notes/lecture06_notes.md

 #### Tokenization

 #### Vector Embedding
-* Every word needs to be encoded into a very high-dimensional Vector Space so that the semantic meaning between words is captured.
+* Encode every word into a very __high-dimensional Vector Space__, so that the __semantic meaning__ between words is captured.

 #### Positional Encoding
-* The order in which the words appears in a sentence is also very important
+* The order of words in a sentence is also very important
-*  How to construct batches?
 * What is meaning of context?
-*  how many words should be taken for training to predict the next output?
+* How many words should be taken for training to predict the next output?
-*  How to basically feed the data in different sets of batches for efficient computation.
+* How to feed-the-data in different sets of batches for efficient computation.

-### Data Batching Sequence
+* How to construct batches (data batching sequence)?

 ***